Domain engineering

-Domain engineering, is the entire process of reusing domain knowledge in the production of new software systems.
+Domain engineering is the entire process of reusing domain knowledge in the production of new software systems.
 It is a key concept in systematic software reuse and product line engineering.
 A key idea in systematic software reuse is the domain.
 Most organizations work in only a few domains.
 They repeatedly build similar systems within a given domain with variations to meet different customer needs.
 Rather than building each new system variant from scratch, significant savings may be achieved by reusing portions of previous systems in the domain to build new ones.

 The process of identifying domains, bounding them, and discovering commonalities and variabilities among the systems in the domain is called domain analysis.
 This information is captured in models that are used in the domain implementation phase to create artifacts such as reusable components, a domain-specific language, or application generators that can be used to build new systems in the domain.

-In product line engineering as defined by ISO26550:2015, the Domain Engineering is complemented by Application Engineering which takes care of the life cycle of the individual products derived from the product line.
+In product line engineering, as defined by ISO26550:2015, Domain Engineering is complemented by Application Engineering which takes care of the life cycle of the individual products derived from the product line.